Music and Art: Tanto Bravura!

 Had a master plan, Da Vinci code, nobody couldn’t crack

-More than plots, rappers simply like to compare the poetic complexity of their songs to da Vinci’s impenetrable genius.
+More than plots, rappers simply like to compare the poetic complexity of their songs to da Vinci’s creative accomplishments.

 Skrrt skrrt to the moon, bitch, I’m swervin’ (Skrrt)